Talk To Our Experts

 Financial markets can leverage an open or a closed system to launch cryptocurrencies.
 An open distributed and decentralized cryptocurrency can be exchanged for fiat currencies.
 On the contrary, a closed cryptocurrency, being centralized, can only be utilized in the environment it was designed for.

 In an open-distributed network, a cryptocurrency token serves as the object.
-A PoW (Proof of Work) method is leveraged to reach an agreement.
+The network leverages PoW to reach an agreement.
 The access is open, which means it is permissionless and allows anyone to participate in the network.
-The identity of participants is pseudo-anonymous.
+The identity of the participants is pseudo-anonymous.

-In an open-centralized crypto exchange development process, the system is permissioned, allowing only the members to participate in the network.
+In an open-centralized network, the system is permissioned, allowing only the members to participate in the network.

 Key success factors